react-titan/react-apio-engine/README.md

 # react-apio-engine

-react-apio-engine is a JavaScript library for building mobile and web user interfaces.
+react-apio-engine is a closed source JavaScript library for building mobile and web user interfaces.

 # Usage

-At this time react-apio-engine on closed beta test.
-If you want to use it you shuold to send request by this link [Send a request](https://itkitchen.su)
+At this time react-apio-engine in closed beta testing. if you want to use it you should send a request at this link - [Send a request](https://itkitchen.su)